Skip to content

 1. The first 16 months of the MSc program.

-2. The first 5 years of the PhD program for students without an MSc.
-For students that transfer to the PhD program from our MSc program (without officially completing the MSc), the guaranteed funding period is 5 years total including the time in the MSc program.
+2. The first 5 years of the PhD program for direct-entry PhD students, including those without an MSc.
+For students that transfer to the PhD program from our MSc program (without officially completing the MSc degree), the guaranteed funding period is 5 years total including the time in the MSc program.

-For EEB graduate students the base income is approximately $30,000/year ($21,000 for rent, living expenses, etc. and approximately $9000 for tuition and other fees).
-To receive this base income, graduate students are expected to work as a Teaching Assistant (TA) for 140 hours per year.
-These base income rates apply to students during the guaranteed funding period.
+The EEB “extended stipend” is approximately $39,000 per year for MSc students and approximately $43,000 per year for PhD students.
+This stipend is intended to cover living expenses as well as the approximately $9000 for tuition and other fees charged to students by the University.
+To receive this stipend, graduate students are expected to work as a Teaching Assistant (TA) for 140 hours per year (approximately 6 hours per week during each semester).
+These stipend rates and expectations apply to students during the guaranteed funding period.

-Many of our students receive higher incomes than the “base income” described above by virtue of receiving University, provincial, federal, or international scholarships.
-For example, a second year PhD student awarded an NSERC PGS-D award will receive approximately $26,000 (after tuition) and will have their TA load reduced by 50%.
-If that student had a NSERC CGS-D award, they would receive approximately $32,000 with a 50% reduction in their TA load.
+Many EEB graduate students receive incomes higher than our “extended stipend” described above by virtue of receiving scholarships and awards from the University and/or government sources (province, federal, international).
+For example, a second-year PhD student awarded an NSERC Doctoral scholarship will receive a total stipend of approximately $50,000 with a 50% reduction in their TA load.

 Students Outside the Guaranteed Funding Period